moveit/moveit.ros.org/documentation/concepts/index.markdown

 ### User Interface

-The users can access the actions and services provided by _move_group_ in one of three ways:
+The users can access the actions and services provided by _move_group_ in three ways:

 - **In C++** - using the [move_group_interface](http://docs.ros.org/noetic/api/moveit_ros_planning_interface/html/classmoveit_1_1planning__interface_1_1MoveGroupInterface.html) package that provides an easy to setup C++ interface to move_group